microsoft/CromwellOnAzure/docs/contributing.md

 ## Issues and Pull Requests
 - Open issues can be found [here](https://github.com/microsoft/CromwellOnAzure/issues).
 We also keep a project board of issues to solve by certain releases which can be found [here](https://github.com/microsoft/CromwellOnAzure/projects).
 Please tag new issues appropriately and loop in maintainers for discussion if you're not sure.
 - If you're working on a large issue, please use the issue templates to break it down into smaller sub tasks.
-We're looking to balance avoiding massive functionality changing PRs, while not including half baked features.
+We're looking to balance avoiding massive functionality changing PRs, while not including half-baked features.
+- Please include a "risk assessment" in your PR descriptions describing what areas your PR could possibly affect.
+This helps reviewers less familiar with your code give a better review and anticipate problems.
 - While we have a number of contributors to the project, some folks are more frequent contributors and will be more appropriate to code review.
 Please look through recent PRs to get a sense of who might be most appropriate to review.
+- If you're ready for a PR review make sure the PR is not marked as Draft.
 - Make sure all Azure changes work with a [Private VNet deployment](#setting-up-a-private-vnet).
 We're currently working on including this in integration testing so all verification must happen manually.

 ## Developer Environment